loop-recur/influxdb-archive/README.md

-# influx-collectd-archive
+# influxdb-archive

-A way to archive all collectd data from influx to Amazon Glacier.
+Archive data from InfluxDB.